 Feel free to add nuts, chocolate chips or whatever your brownie preference is.
 With all of the toppings, no mix ins are really required.

-Topping the brownies
+Topping the Brownies

 Bake the brownies according to the recipe or package directions.
 Then top the hot brownies with marshmallows.